Total: $0.00

 ❓ What is a cheaper JBL Xtreme alternative?

-Treblab HD-Max comes out on top thanks to excellent value for money.
+Treblab HD-Max comes out on top of JBL xtreme 4 competitors thanks to excellent value for money.
 Beats Pill+ is another alternative that we want to review as it is more affordable than JBL Xtreme.

 ❓ Is JBL Xtreme 3 loud?